 - A cyst forms around the tooth

-Wisdom teeth can often come in at different angles, or impacted, adjacent to other erupted teeth.
+It can often come in at different angles, or impacted, adjacent to other erupted teeth.
 Your teeth may not show any symptoms, but this doesn’t mean they are erupting normally.
 Depending on how much space is available in a someone’s mouth, there may or may not be enough room for eruption without causing disharmony to the periodontium, or gum tissue.
-In addition, home oral care is a great factor in whether or not wisdom teeth should stay.
+In addition, home oral care is a great factor in whether or not wisdom tooth’s should stay.
 Since these teeth are found far back in the mouth, they are often missed when brushing and flossing which can lead to tooth decay.

 When Should You Get Wisdom Teeth Removed

-If it is recommended to remove wisdom teeth, it is best to do it when you are younger.
+If it is recommended to remove teeth, it is best to do it when you are younger.
 Studies show that over age 30 a person is more likely to recover slowly from the procedure due to higher bone density.
 There are anesthesia options for people pursuing the extraction procedure such as:

 - IV sedation